sjschmidt93/cs460_email_worm/README.md

 # Communication and Detailed Description

-Twilio is used to send text messages to victims.
-SMTP is used to send emails.

-The Host sends out emails to people that look like updates for adobe flash.
-When the user clicks on the link in the email it redirects to a website that looks like an offical Adobe Flash website.
-If the user clicks the install button it then downloads a complied python file so the user can not see the code.
-When the user runs the python file a setup install GUI runs that looks very legit.
-During the loading bar part a secret python file is made in documents that gets run every hour.
-This file checks the users computer for contact information such as email/phone numbers and sents that information back to the host.
-Note: with this script on the users computer more dangerous stuff can be done.
+The client script uses grep to find emails and phone numbers on the client's computer.
+This could be extended to find other more malicious things like credit card numbers and social security numbers.
+Then the client will send lists of the email addresses and phone numbers that it found to the host.
+The text messages are sent with the Twilio API and the emails with SMTP.
+The host will send out emails and text messages using this information with a link to a website that look like a update for Adobe Flash.
+If the user clicks the install button a compiled python script is downloaded so the user can not actually see the code.
+When the user runs the python file a setup install GUI runs that looks legitimate.
+While the loading bar is in progress a secret python file is made in documents that gets run every hour, this is the client script.
+Note: far more malicious behavior could be added to this script.